kmpbits/netflow/README.md

 ---

-## ⚡ Working with Async
+## Working with Async

-NetFlow also supports suspending requests for simpler APIs where observation is not required.
+NetFlow also supports suspending requests for scenarios where observation is not required.

 ```kotlin
 suspend fun deleteUser(id: Int): AsyncState<User> {